bormaxi8080/starred/README.md

 - [cjhutto/vaderSentiment](https://github.com/cjhutto/vaderSentiment) - VADER Sentiment Analysis.
 VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social med
 - [pyca/bcrypt](https://github.com/pyca/bcrypt) - Modern(-ish) password hashing for your software and your servers
 - [pydata/pandas-datareader](https://github.com/pydata/pandas-datareader) - Extract data from a wide range of Internet sources into a pandas DataFrame.
-- [RetrO-M/Hawker](https://github.com/RetrO-M/Hawker) - Hawker is an OSINT investigative tool designed to assist law enforcement and cybersecurity professionals in gathering and analyzing open-source intelligence efficiently.
-(BIG UPDATE)
+- [RetrO-M/Hawker](https://github.com/RetrO-M/Hawker) - If you are having trouble with your investigations, Hawker OSINT is here to help.
 - [comet-ml/opik](https://github.com/comet-ml/opik) - Debug, evaluate, and monitor your LLM applications, RAG systems, and agentic workflows with comprehensive tracing, automated evaluations, and production-ready dashboards.
 - [ORB-HD/deface](https://github.com/ORB-HD/deface) - Video anonymization by face detection
 - [jhj0517/AdvancedLivePortrait-WebUI](https://github.com/jhj0517/AdvancedLivePortrait-WebUI) - gradio WebUI for AdvancedLivePortrait